StarPlayrX/bigmac/README.md

 9. Open the Terminal.
 10. Execute `/Volumes/bigmac/preinstall.sh`, and quit Terminal.
 11. Select Install macOS Big Sur from the Utilities window, then click Continue and follow the onscreen instructions.

-Legacy USB 2.0 for keyboard and mouse devices is never working.
-If you leave them plugged into a USB 2.0 port, they will work.
-If you disconnect them, they won't reconnect.
-This is a problem with Big Sur which Apple introduced on their own.
-A workaround is use a USB3.0 PCIe card but this only works when the system is booted, not from a cold start.
-USB 3.0 hubs plugged into a USB 2.0 port may also work.
-A patch may be implemented to take care of this issue.

-Note: Option boot using a boot screen requires a keyboard in directly into the machine and not a PCIe card.
-Bluebooth keyboards do not catch up in time and PCIe cards don't work without an OS.
-There used to be a a Bluetooth fix in NVRAM for this.
-If I locate the fix, I will update.

 ## 🥜 BigMac's Workflow in a Nut Shell
 1. Workflow -> [Download Big Sur](http://swcdn.apple.com/content/downloads/00/55/001-86606-A_9SF1TL01U7/5duug9lar1gypwunjfl96dza0upa854qgg/InstallAssistant.pkg) -> Create USB Installer (`sudo /Applications/Install\ macOS\ Big\ Sur.app/Contents/Resources/createinstallmedia --volume /Volumes/MyVolume`)